 Students must seek approval of their research paper topic in week 10 of the term by submitting a brief written proposal at the start of class.
 The essay proposal will 1) outline the suggested topic for study; 2) provide either a guiding research question or thesis statement; and 3) include an annotated, working bibliography, which identifies the central thrust of each book or article listed and its relevance to the stated research topic.
+Essay proposals should be a maximum of 2-3 pages and can be shorter.
 Of course, students are welcome to discuss their essay topics with the instructor in advance of submitting the written proposal.
 Essay proposals need not be submitted to turnitin.